 If you have your own home than you can claim home loan interest in Income tax deduction via section 24 (B) but if you are leaving on rent than now you can claim Rs.60000/- per year of rent amount via section 80GG.

 The newly additional increase in HRA (house rent allowance) increased in union budget 2016-17.

 You can claim charity or relief funds under Section 80G.
 Only charity which is done via cheque or demand draft will be covered under Section 80G for an income tax deduction.

 9. Section 80E

-Under section 80E, you can claim tax deduction for loan taken for higher studies.
-Interest paid for education loan can be claimed under section 80E.
+Under section 80E, you can claim a tax deduction for loans taken for higher studies.
+Interest paid for education loans can be claimed under section 80E.
 But if you repay the education loan, that cannot be claimed under 80E.
 But there is no limit of interest you can claim under 80E, too.

 10. Section 87A

 As per union budget 2016-17, you can claim Rs.3000 additional in income tax (if you are earning less than Rs.5 lac per year).
 Tax rebate under section 87A increased from Rs.2000 per year to Rs.5000.

 Under section 80TTA, you can claim Additional Rs.10000 deduction on total income for interest earned via saving bank account deposit or via post office deposits.